duleorlovic/tips/index.md

 * q/ shows history of searches
 * 5G or :5 goes to the line 5
 * gg goes top, G goes bottom
+* :args app/*/*  to add all files to arg list
+* :argdo %s/foo/bar/ge | update   replace in all arg

 GIT
 ===